 Case studies of previous Global Challenge candidates

-Find out what previous successful candidates from the Global Challenge thought of their experiences in these five case studies:
+Find out what previous Global Challenge interns thought about their experiences in the following case studies:

-If you are considering applying for a Global Challenge opportunity, you are encouraged to consult the guidance linked below - please note closing dates for opportunities can differ, so please refer to the relevant job description for the closing date:
+If you are considering applying for a Global Challenge opportunity, you are encouraged to consult the guidance below.

 Would you like to find out more about working abroad?
 Target Jobs provides a huge amount of information about working in a vast range of countries.